samhartz/Photo3/README.md

 [An]: https://www.continuum.io/downloads

 # Instructions for formatting weather data for the model input
 Half hourly data for solar radiation, temperature, and specific humidity is needed to run the Photo3 model.
 Hourly data may be obtained from a variety of sources and then interpolated to the model timestep of 30 minutes using the script cleanData.py, which will produce a new excel file which can be read into the model.
-In order to use Data_Fill_Interpolate.m, the data must first be formatted with the following columns: Year, Month, Day, Hour, Minute, GHI, Temperature, Relative Humidity.
+In order to use cleanData.py, the data must first be formatted with the following columns: Year, Month, Day, Hour, Minute, GHI, Temperature, Relative Humidity.
 Data cannot contain gaps larger than 23 hours.

 The final weather data file supplied to the model should have the headings: Temperature, Relative Humidity, GHI, and should match the model timestep of 30 minutes (see example files in the sample_data folder).